-I am Editor in Chief (together with Philippe Huneman and Charles Wolfe) of the Springer book series History, Philosophy and Theory of the Life Sciences (series homepage here).
+I am Editor in Chief (together with Philippe Huneman, Paris, and Charles Wolfe, Toulouse) of the Springer book series History, Philosophy and Theory of the Life Sciences (series homepage here).
 Contact me with any questions about the series, or if you're interested in publishing your book or edited collection with us.

 I am also an Editorial Board member of the Springer book series Science: Philosophy, History and Education (see here).

-I am Editor in Chief (together with Helmut Pulte and Claus Beisbart) of the Journal for General Philosophy of Science (see here).
-The JGPS is associated with the Gesellschaft für Wissenschaftsphilosophie (the German Society for the Philosophy of Science, which I co-founded) and I am associate member of the Society's board as liaison between the Journal and the Society.
-Feel free to contact me with any questions about the Journal.
+I am Editor in Chief (together with Helmut Pulte, Bochum, and Guido Bacciagaluppi, Utrecht) of the Journal for General Philosophy of Science (see here).
+The JGPS is associated with the Gesellschaft für Wissenschaftsphilosophie (the German Society for the Philosophy of Science, of which I am a co-founder) and I am associate member of the society's Steering Committee as liaison officer between the Journal and the Society.

-In 2011, together with six colleagues from other German universities I have founded the German Society for the Philosophy of Science (Gesellschaft für Wissenschaftsphilosophie, GWP).
-I have served two terms as Treasurer on the GWP's Governing Board (2011-2016) and remain on the Board as Associate Board Member (liaison officer with the Journal for General Philosophy of Science).
+In 2011, together with six colleagues from other German universities I founded the German Society for the Philosophy of Science (Gesellschaft für Wissenschaftsphilosophie, GWP).
+I have served two terms as Treasurer on the GWP's Governing Board (2011-2016) and remain on the Steering Committee as Associate Board Member (liaison officer with the Journal for General Philosophy of Science).